 Pediatric Sedation Dentistry

 Azari & Zahedi Dentistry treats pediatric patients in Jacksonville to help eliminate cavities, infections, or pain and restore healthy dentition.
 We usually manage the situation effectively by behavior guidance techniques and different tricks hidden in our sleeves.
-Our goal is to nurture a positive dental attitude while performing quality oral health care.Children, however, occasionally present with particular challenges related to their age, behavior, and medical conditions requiring some form of sedation for dental work.
-The recommended technique may vary depending on your child's need and the practitioner's skill.
-Don't be discouraged from seeking a second opinion with our pediatric dentist, Dr. Marzieh Zahedi if you want to find the right choice for your child.
+Our goal is to nurture a positive dental attitude while performing quality oral health care.Occasionally, children present with apprehension related to their age, experience, or medical conditions that require sedation for dental work.
+The recommended technique may vary depending on your child's need and the practitioner's approach and expertise.
+We encourage you to have a second opinion with our pediatric dentist, Dr. Marzieh Zahedi if you want to find the right choice for your child.
 You may be happy you did!

-Azari & Zahedi Dentistry has the expertise to discuss appropriate sedation methods tailored to your child's emotions, fear, and temperament.
+Azari & Zahedi Dentistry discuss appropriate sedation methods tailored to your child's emotions, fear, and temperament.
 We often start with the least complicated option and guide you through pre and post-treatment steps and instructions.